AirtestProject/Airtest/docs/README_MORE.rst

 .. code:: python

+    # connect an android phone with adb
+    init_device("Android")

-    # connect a local adb device using default params
+    # or use connect_device api with default params
     connect_device("android:///")

     # connect a remote device using custom params